Attikittyalt1/Attikitty-LogicWorld-Mods/README.md

 You can ignore all other files outside the `mod folder`s.

+## Additional Notes and Thank Yous

+Thanks to Ecconia and all other other modders for the help they gave in the proccess of me making these mods.

+And thanks to Jimmy and all the other devs for making this awesome game!

 ## List of mods:

 #### Client & Server: (Installed on both sides)